celiao/django-rest-authemail/README.rst

     >>> code = '7f31e7a515df266532df4e00e0cf1967a7de7d17'
     >>> response = account.signup_verify(code=code)

-In the Django admin, the new user is now verified and the signup code is absent.The new user can now login and inspect associated login token:
+In the Django admin, the new user is now verified and the signup code is absent.The new user can now login and inspect the associated login token:

 .. code-block:: python